user4223/ticket-decoder/README.md

 * **Decoding:**\
 [Decoders](source/lib/barcode/api/include/Decoder.h) to get raw byte-arrays from aztec-codes (an implementation using zxing-cpp is the only one right now, but this works really good)
 * **Interpretation:**\
-[Interpreters](source/lib/uic918/api/include/Interpreter.h) to transcode different formats and records to json as well as verfication when possible (using interpreter pattern to separate the number of various, hierarchical structured formats)
+[Interpreters](source/lib/uic918/api/include/Interpreter.h) to transcode different formats and records to json as well as verfication when possible (using interpreter pattern to separate the number of various, hierarchical structured data formats)
 * **UI:**\
 Optional and minimal user interaction methods to support fast interactive experimentation with parameters for detection and decoding using opencv highgui (used by ticket-analyzer only)

 ## Detector implementations

 * **Forward Detector:**\
-[ForwardDetector](source/lib/dip/detection/api/include/ForwardDetector.h) simply passes the entire image from pre-processor to aztec-code decoder without additional modification
+[ForwardDetector](source/lib/dip/detection/api/include/ForwardDetector.h) simply passes the entire image from pre-processor to aztec-code decoder without additional modification (default detector and working quite good in most settings)
 * **(Naive) DIP Square Detector:**\
 [SquareDetector](source/lib/dip/detection/api/include/SquareDetector.h) tries to detect squares by using classic image processing like smoothing, binarizing, mophological operations, convex hull, edge detection and stuff and forwards only unwarped square image parts to aztec-code decoder
 * **Classifier Detector:**\